-In order to ensure your workplace is compliant under AS/NZS 3760 and under the Work, Health & Safety Regulations SA, Regulation 165, organisations must test their RCD’s (safety switches) regularly to ensure the devices are working effectively.
+In order to ensure your workplace is compliant under AS/NZS 3760 and under the Work, Health & Safety Regulations SA, Regulation 165, organisations must test their RCD/RCBO’s (Residual Current Devices or Residual Current Breaker with Over-Current - commonly known as safety switches) regularly to ensure the devices are working effectively.

-Under the AS/NZS 3760 guidelines RCD testing should be carried out at necessary time intervals depending on the business environment.
+Under the AS/NZS 3760 guidelines RCD/RCBO testing should be carried out at necessary time intervals depending on the business environment.
 In many instances a push button test should be carried out every six months accompanied by a timed test every twelve months.
-As with electrical test and tag records are to be kept upon completing your RCD testing.
+As with electrical test and tag records are to be kept upon completing your RCD/RCBO testing.

-What is an RCD and how does it work?
+What is an RCD/RCBO and how does it work?

-RCD stands for Residual Current Device (also called safety switch) and they are proven to provide a defence against electrocution and even fire caused by electrical power defects or faults.
-An RCD works in your electrical system by continuously monitoring the current moving within the circuit.
+RCD (Residual Current Device) or RCBO (Residual Current Breaker with Over-Current) also commonly called as safety switches, are proven to provide a defence against electrocution/electric shock and even fire caused by electrical power defects or faults.
+An RCD/RCBO works in your electrical system by continuously monitoring the current moving within the circuit.
 In normal conditions the current moving inside the cables will be steady.
-Under a fault condition where earth leakage occurs the drop or discrepancy in current will instantly trigger the RCD and cut the electricity before any injuries or damage occur.
+Under a fault condition where earth leakage occurs the drop or discrepancy in current will instantly trigger the RCD/RCBO and cut the electricity before any injuries or damage occur.

-The table below indicates the frequency required for RCD testing in the different work environments as well as showing the testing intervals required for testing & tagging of electrical equipment.
+The table below indicates the frequency required for RCD/RCBO testing in the different work environments as well as showing the testing intervals required for testing & tagging of electrical equipment.

 Indicative testing and inspection intervals for electrical equipment